Carrion

+The act of eating carrion is termed necrophagy or necrophagia, and organisms that do this are described as necrophages or necrophagous animals.
+The term scavenger is widely used to describe carrion-eating animals too, but this term is broader in scope, encompassing also the consumption of refuse and dead plant material.

 Carrion begins to decay at the moment of the animal's death, and it will increasingly attract insects and breed bacteria.
 Not long after the animal has died, its body will begin to exude a foul odor caused by the presence of bacteria and the emission of cadaverine and putrescine.